SymbioticLab/FedScale/tutorial.md

 # Tutorial

-This tutorial will show you how to set up and start a FL experiment over FEMNIST with ShuffleNet dataset using Fedscale.
+This tutorial will show you how to set up and start a FL experiment to train ShuffleNet on the FEMNIST dataset using Fedscale.

 ## Preliminary